Donald Trump to snub Joe Biden inauguration as impeachment looms | DW | 08.01.2021

-US President Donald Trump is set to miss the swearing-in of his successor Joe Biden.
+Donald Trump is set to skip Joe Biden's swearing-in as US president.
 Momentum is growing for a second impeachment vote over Trump's alleged incitement that led to the storming of the Capitol building.

-Outgoing US President Donald Trump said Friday he will not be attending President-elect Joe Biden's inauguration on January 20 as media reports suggested he may face a second impeachment vote.
+Outgoing US President Donald Trump said Friday he will not be attending President-elect Joe Biden's inauguration on January 20.
+The announcement came as media reports suggested Trump may face a second impeachment vote.

 "To all of those who have asked, I will not be going to the Inauguration on January 20th," he wrote on Twitter.